boschrexroth/bodas-device-connectivity-samples/can-demo-golang/README.md

 The snap is defined in [snap/snapcraft.yaml](snap/snapcraft.yaml).
 See comments for a few detail information about the key instructions.

-The o simfile [build.sh](build.sh) is used tpslify building the nap.
+The file [build.sh](build.sh) is used to simplify building the snap.
 It ensures that all necessary environment variables and parameters are set.
 Eventually, it cleans possibly remaining build artifacts and starts a new build.